cscart/docs/en/user_guide/addons/1manage_addons.rst

 .. _configure-addon:

-Configuring add-ons
+Configuring Add-ons
 *******************

 For some add-ons you can adjust specific options and preferences.

 .. note ::

     Add-ons that cannot be highlighted with a mouse do not have editable parameters and cannot be configured.

 To configure an add-on:

-*	Click the **gear** button near the add-on status and choose **Settings**.
+#.
+Click the **gear** button near the add-on status and choose **Settings**.
 This will open a form containing editable parameters.

-*	Edit the values of the fields in the form.
+#.
+Edit the values of the fields in the form.

-*	Click **Save** to apply the changes.
+#.
+Click **Save** to apply the changes.

 .. _install-addon-from-archive:

-Uploading add-ons from archive
+Uploading Add-ons from Archive
 ******************************

 .. note::